FOOT & ANKLE

 Arthroscopy is a surgical procedure during which the internal structure of a joint is examined for diagnosis and treatment of problems inside the joint.
 Ankle Arthroscopy includes the diagnosis and treatment of ankle conditions.
 In arthroscopic examination, a small incision is made in the patient’s skin through which pencil-sized instruments that have a small lens and lighting system (arthroscope) are passed.
 Arthroscope magnifies and illuminates the structures of the joint with the light that is transmitted through fiber optics.
 It is attached to a television camera and the interior of the joint is seen on the television monitor.

-Arthroscopic examination of ankle joint is helpful in diagnosis and treatment of the following conditions:
+Arthroscopic examination of the ankle joint is helpful in diagnosis and treatment of the following conditions:

 Inflammation: Synovitis, the inflammation of the lining of the ankle joint